top of page

 Naomi Lee, Ph.
 D.

-Dr. Lee is an Assistant Professor at NAU whose work is focused on novel vaccine development.
+Dr. Lee is an Associate Professor at NAU whose work is focused on novel vaccine development.
 Her research is rooted within Indigenous health disparities; weaving together the fields of biochemistry, vaccinology, as well as education.
 Her recent research is a cultural investigation to the persistence of Native Americans in scientific fields.

 Graduate Candidate